Why doesn't Dittrich Furs have internet shopping?

 Dittrich Furs recommends the following suggestions to use or dispose of an unneeded fur garment.

-- The best option and greatest value can be obtained by trading it in on a new Dittrich fur fashion item.
+- Dittrich Furs does not buy used furs or outerwear.
+However, we do accept them as “trade-ins”.
+The best option and greatest value for your used fur can be obtained by trading it in on a new Dittrich’s fashion item.
 Dittrich furs accepts used fur trade-ins year-round.
 Although Dittrich Furs does not buy or sell used furs we are pleased to be able to provide this as an option due to our ability to sell used fur garments in bulk to wholesalers that deal in used furs and “spare part” matching.

 Typically used furs have little to no value due to the fact that they are first, used clothing, and secondly are a biological product that biodegrades over time which limits the length of its useful product life.
 Your trade-in allowance is usually several times its actual $$ value when sold outright in the private market and even more than what you can get for it via resale and pawn shops.